ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/GitHub.md

 Please use your own name and email address.
 This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/), [GitLab](https://gitlab.com/) or another Git host server after this lesson will include this information.
+Note that the user name and email are not used for authentication, so you could use my details if you liked, but it would look like I was doing your work!

 For this lesson, we will be interacting with [GitHub](https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
 If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private](https://help.github.com/articles/keeping-your-email-address-private/).